computationalpathologygroup/hooknet/README.md

 For more information, please check the code comments and the doc strings.
 If you happen to experience any problems, have questions, or would like to give feedback, feel free to open an issue.

-A pretraind model on breast or colon can used on https://grand-challenge.org/.
+A pretraind model on breast or colon can be applied via https://grand-challenge.org/.
 Please create an user account and request access to an algorith if you are interested.

 You can try out a pretrained HookNet on breast tissue here:
 https://grand-challenge.org/algorithms/hooknet/

 You can try out a pretrained HookNet on colon tissue here:
 https://grand-challenge.org/algorithms/hooknet-colon/